dashpay/docs-platform/docs/reference/data-contracts.md

 ## Overview

 Data contracts define the schema (structure) of data an application will store on Dash Platform.
-Contracts are described using [JSON Schema](https://json-schema.org/understanding-json-schema/) which allows the platform to validate the contract-related data submitted to it.
+Contracts are described using [JSON Schema](https://json-schema.org/understanding-json-schema/) which allows the platform to validate the submitted contract-related data.

 The following sections provide details that developers need to construct valid contracts.
 All data contracts must define one or more [documents](#documents) that conform to the [general data contract constraints](#general-constraints).

 ## Documents

 The `documents` object defines each type of document required by the data contract.
-At a minimum, a document must consist of 1 or more properties.
+At a minimum, a document must consist of 1 or more [properties](#document-properties).
 Documents may also define [indices](#document-indices) and a list of [required properties](#required-properties-optional).
 The `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section.

-The following example shows a minimal `documents` object defining a single document (`note`) that has one property (`message`).
+The following example shows a minimal `documents` object defining a single document (`note`) with one property (`message`).

 ```json
 {